 But we love it, and will no doubt continue to enjoy our beer and wine.

 But in the context of insulin resistance, stroke and cardiovascular disease, what does our favourite tipple do to your blood sugar?
 Do we get a massive spike, and what's it like after two hours?
 I set out to find some answers.
-You of course will most likely react very differently, given the context of your lifestyle and the food you eat.
+You of course will most likely react very differently, given the context of your lifestyle and the food you eat, and the state of your pancreas.
 I recommend you test yourself.
 It's not difficult.

 Plus in the evening, unlike during the day when I go out and keep physically busy after a starch of which I'm suspicious, at night I'm a couch potato; I sit down at the computer and write boring pages like this.
 You test yourself exactly in the way you enjoy your beer.